Kuree/hgdb/docs/README.md

 ```

 hgdb offers C++ and Python bindings to interact with the symbol table.
 Feel free to contribute to bindings from other languages.

+### RPC-based symbol table provider
+If the filename is provided is a URI, hgdb will try to parse the schema and decides which protocol to use:
+- `tcp://hostname:port` will be handled by TCP-based symbol table provider
+- `ws://hostname:port` will be handled by WebSocket-based symbol table provider.

+Notice that SSL-based network layer is currently not supported.

+The RPC protocol uses JSON as packet format.
+To see more details, you can check out this pure-Python implementation of a reference symbol table provider [here](https://github.com/Kuree/hgdb/blob/master/tests/tools/test_sym_provider.py#L15-L84), which implements a WebSocket-based symbol table provider.

 ## Breakpoint emulation loop
 hgdb is designed to emulate breakpoints as fast as possible.
 By design, if there is no breakpoints inserted, there should not be any noticeable performance slow down.
 The only overhead would be taking control of the simulator at the `posedge` of the clock then exit immediately.